Plugins & Skills

 The gem settings panel

-Unchecking is the same as setting enabled: false for that scope.
+The plugin list contains installed Claude Code plugins; the skill list contains user-level Claude skills.
+Unchecking writes the matching disable entry to <gem>/.claude/settings.json.
 The panel batches changes and writes once on save, so toggling a dozen entries doesn’t thrash the settings file.

 Working with plugin manifests